impensavel/essence/docs/CSVEssence.md

 ```

 ### exceptions
-An `EssenceException` is thrown by **default** when extracting data from an invalid column index.
+Trying to extract data from an invalid column index, will throw an `EssenceException` by default.
 This might happen because of an invalid map (a wrong column index was set) or bad data (some lines in the CSV have less columns).

-In the second case, it's probably best to continue extracting data only skipping invalid lines.
+If the second case happens, the `extract()` method can continue extracting data in a best effort manner, skipping invalid lines.
 ```php
 $essence->extract($input, array(
     'exceptions' => false,